Welcome to St James!

 Find our more about Christianity

 Our Sunday morning service times are 9am and 10:30am.
-These services include a crèche, Sunday School, and Junior High Program (year 7-9).
-They are followed my morning tea outside on the grounds.
-Our 7pm service is made up primarily of Youth, University Students and Young Workers, and it is followed by supper.
+These services include a crèche, Sunday School, and Junior High Program (Years 7-9).
+They are followed by morning tea outside on the grounds.
+Our 6pm service is made up primarily of Youth, University Students and Young Workers.

 St James has numerous adult ‘Growth Groups’ of around 6-12 people, mostly meeting in people’s homes.
 We have daytime or evening groups on most days of the week.
 Group members read and discuss the Bible together, pray for each other, and for care and support one another.
 Contact the church office for more information.

-Christians are committed to living lives of service, not just helping at church.
-Nevertheless, most St James people are involved in serving at church, whether through informal care, hospitality and friendship, or through the many rostered tasks needed to make church happen, or through leadership in our programmes.
+Christians are committed to living lives of service both at church and in the community.
+Most St James people are involved in serving at church, whether through informal care, hospitality and friendship, through the many rostered tasks needed to make church happen, or through leadership in our programmes.